 Congratulations to guild member Wayne Morgan, whose photo “Frog on a Lily” was selected as one of 50 pictures to be displayed in Washington, DC, from November 2019 through February 2020 by National Wildlife Federation.

 Congratulations to guild members Elma Andrews and Lynn Cates, whose bird photography is featured in the latest issue of Golden Isles Magazine.
 Check out the story here.

 Coast Fest.
 Thanks to Lynn Cates, Elma Andrews, Shirley Robinson, Jim Patrick, and Michael Milner for staffing our tent at coast fest.
 They, along with Phillip Mason and Lisa Herndon, also provided beautiful photos for us to hang at the event.
 We had a very successful day sharing information about our group to some of the thousands of visitors to the festival.
 Great job!

 The Great Book of Faces.
 Have you joined our Facebook group yet?
-We’ve been getting more active on there, including doing things like fun weekly challenges to get you out shooting and sharing.
-We’ve also updated our rules to make it a little more accessible to people who might be interested in the Guild but don’t yet know what we’re all about.
-If you have any local photographer friends who might be interested, invite them to join the group!
+Have your invited your local photographer friends who might be interested?
 We want to keep it local (Golden Isles residents or frequent visitors), but we also want people to be able to get to know us before they’re ready to make the leap to come to a meeting or become a guild member.